-As we mark a year of COVID-19 in the U.S., we have a deeper understanding of the changes the pandemic brought to the economic landscape, and how those changes have affected customer experience in the financial industry.
+As we mark a year of COVID-19 in the U.S., we have a deeper understanding of the changes the pandemic brought to the economic landscape, and how those changes have affected account holder experiences.
 Consumer engagement has been strained, and institutions have had to think creatively and adapt fast.

-Fortunately, the pandemic has also shown organizations where there’s room for improvement and growth – and a tightened focus on CX has turned out to be one of the most effective methods for financial institutions to elevate their position in a competitive marketplace.
+Fortunately, the pandemic has also shown organizations where there’s room for improvement and growth – and a tightened focus on customer experience (CX) has turned out to be one of the most effective methods for financial institutions to elevate their position in a competitive marketplace.